Masha Gessen has spent much of a career doing a difficult kind of public work.

 The biography matters because Gessen's work is not the product of distant expertise alone.

-They are not simply an American commentator studying Russia from afar, nor only a memoirist making politics personal.
+They are more than an American commentator studying Russia from afar, and more than a memoirist making politics personal.
 Their authority comes from a harder combination: lived post-Soviet experience, long reporting practice, literary ambition, and a willingness to write about power not as an abstract theory but as something that enters bodies, families, language, and daily survival.

 The best Gessen books always make politics feel material.